chasembowers/poker-learn/README.md

     Player 2 wins 118 from main pot

-Player's bankrolls over time are returned by the 'simulate' template function.
 Players that are trained more have a tendency to be more skilled:

 bankroll_demo.py
 ```python